The Economic Policy Institute’s mission is to inform and empower individuals to seek solutions that ensure broadly shared prosperity and opportunity.

 The New York Times blows the lid off the phony employment policies institute.

-The real facts on San Jose one year after Measure D
+The real facts on San Jose one year after Measure D from the local paper not some right wing pr firm.

 "A year later, it is clear that raising San Jose's minimum wage has been an incredible success.
 The data shows that under San Jose's minimum wage, unemployment was reduced, the number of businesses grew, the number of minimum wage jobs expanded, average employee hours remained constant and the economy was stimulated.